Rampagy/CrossCribbage/Readme.md

 # Cross Cribbage ASCII game

 This game was created to provide a base for a machine learning bot to train off of.
 It produces a .csv file which has a record of the moves made during the game.
-The rules for the game can be [found here.](http://www.outsetmedia.com/sites/default/files/Instructions%20-%20CrossCribb.pdf)  This game will only consist of 2 player variation.
+The rules for the game can be [found here.](http://www.outsetmedia.com/sites/default/files/Instructions%20-%20CrossCribb.pdf)  This game will only consist of the 2 player variation.

 ## Save format

-The format the games are saved is "turn_game_state,card_being_placed,does_winner_have_crib,turn_resulting_game_state" where both game states are saved as comma seperated arrays.
+The format the games are saved is `turn_game_state,card_being_placed,does_winner_have_crib,turn_resulting_game_state` where both game states are saved as comma separated arrays.
 The game matrix is flattened in a left to right then top to bottom fashion to form the saved array.
 See example below.

 This game state: